Family: Blended family

 The term blended family or stepfamily describes families with mixed parents: one or both parents remarried, bringing children of the former family into the new family.
 Also in sociology, particularly in the works of social psychologist Michael Lamb, traditional family refers to "a middle-class family with a bread-winning father and a stay-at-home mother, married to each other and raising their biological children," and nontraditional to exceptions to this rule.
 Most of the US households are now non-traditional under this definition.
 Critics of the term "traditional family" point out that in most cultures and at most times, the extended family model has been most common, not the nuclear family, though it has had a longer tradition in England than in other parts of Europe and Asia which contributed large numbers of immigrants to the Americas.
 The nuclear family became the most common form in the U.S. in the 1960s and 1970s.

 In terms of communication patterns in families, there are a certain set of beliefs within the family that reflect how its members should communicate and interact.
 These family communication patterns arise from two underlying sets of beliefs.
 One being conversation orientation (the degree to which the importance of communication is valued) and two, conformity orientation (the degree to which families should emphasize similarities or differences regarding attitudes, beliefs, and values).

 Blended families is complex, ranging from stepfamilies to cohabitating families (an individual living with guardians who are not married with step or half siblings).
-While it's not too different from stepfamilies, cohabiting families pose a prevalent psychological effect on youths.
+While it is not too different from stepfamilies, cohabiting families pose a prevalent psychological effect on youths.
 Some adolescents would be prone to "acts of delinquency," and experiencing problems in school ranging from a decrease in academic performance to increased problematic behavior.
 It coincides with other researches on the trajectories of stepfamilies where some experienced familyhood, but others lacking connection.
 Emotional detachment from members within stepfamilies contributes to this uncertainty, furthering the tension that these families may establish.
 The transition from an old family to a new family that falls under blended families would also become problematic as the activities that were once performed in the old family may not transfer well within the new family for adolescents.